-If you’re building a Big Data application in 2019, you will inevitably have to weigh up the choice between Cloud architecture based on containers and Serverless architecture.
-K&C’s Big Data & AI Consulting and Development looks at why a Serverless is becoming so popular for apps and platforms that work with Big Data.
+If you’re building a Big Data application in 2022, there is a high chance you will weigh up the choice between traditional cloud architecture based on containers and Serverless.
+In this blog, K&C’s Big Data & AI Consulting and Development looks at why a Serverless is becoming so popular for apps and platforms that work with Big Data.

 Both Serverless and containers offer huge cost advantages compared to what went before them.
-Before the era of cost-effective, scalable public cloud platforms (it’s easy to forget AWS only launched in 2006 and took several years to become ubiquitous), the insights afforded by real Big Data analysis were practically limited to large enterprise because of the infrastructure overheads entailed.
+Before the era of cost-effective, scalable public cloud platforms (it’s easy to forget AWS only launched in 2006 and took several years to become ubiquitous), the insights afforded by Big Data analysis were practically limited to large enterprises because of the infrastructure overheads entailed.
 There was also a lot less data in general with the connected devices that now produce so much of it also a consequence of the cloud computing revolution.

 K&C’s experts believe that if a Serverless architecture is not yet always the right solution for Big Data-powered AI applications, the technology is moving in that direction.

-In this article we examine why, within the context of the evolution to first Hadoop and then containers, Serverless is so well suited to Big Data processing.
-And why it represents the future of app development more generally.
+In this article, we examine why Serverless is so well suited to Big Data processing.
+And why Serverless architecture is becoming such a popular approach to app development more generally.

 In 2012, Forbes published a guest post on the rise of Big Data, written by John Bantleman, CEO of database software company Rainstor.
 The ‘age of Big Data’ was announced.
 Bantleman wrote: